ADejbakhsh/Schema_org_parseur/README.md

 This parser is the equivalent of the https://validator.schema.org/, while it won't fetch via the url for you.
 It will give you the same result as the validator.

+## limitation
+For now it only works with JSON, this is still work in progress